September 22, 2015

 Students Grow Their Own Food at This Experimental Kindergarten

-In Vietnam's Dong Nai province, a school designed by Vo Trong Nghia Architects inculcates young pupils in the ways of food cultivation.
+In Vietnam’s Dong Nai province, an experimental kindergarten designed by Vo Trong Nghia Architects inculcates young pupils in the ways of food cultivation.

 The Farming Kindergarten posits a new “sustainable education” model that seeks to impart the virtues of nature and self-reliance to young students.
 In addition to their primary coursework, children are taught to grow their own food in the vegetable gardens planted on the continuous green roof.